 I love how attentive to the world these poems are, the way they illuminate the small wonders that surround us.
 Lisa Hammond is a gifted poet, and this collection should gain her many appreciative readers. —Ron Rash

-Available from Texas Review Press and from Amazon
+Available from Square and Texas Review Press

 The poems in Moving House are grounded in the sometimes haunted landscapes of South Carolina, a setting rich with the flavors of ripe peaches and tomatoes and fresh caught shrimp.
 The speaker of these poems turns her attention to the ordinary objects of her Southern home, seeing artistry in the scales of a fish, the pearly buttons of a linen shirt, a missed eclipse, a sprig of morning glory run wild.
 In the interaction between story, history, family, and memory, these poems find meaning rooted in the land, a source of both fear and wonder.

 Off Highway 17, watch for the old man